openedx/platform-plugin-aspects/docs/how-tos/load_test_tracking_pipeline.rst

         },
         "redis_bus": {
-            "total_events": 77,  # Total number of events that have been added to the redis Stream "consumers": [
+            "total_events": 77,  # Total number of events that have been added to the redis Stream "lag": 10            # Number of events waiting in the stream to be handled }
-                {
-                    "name": "aspects",  # Name of each consumer in the consumer group "processing": 0,       # How many events are currently being processed by that consumer (should be 0 or 1)
-                    "queue_length": 0      # How many events are waiting to be processed in the stream }
-            ]
-        }
     }